open-feature/go-sdk-contrib/tools/provider-tck/README.md

-verified, cannot even produce a skip, and tells a reader of a report only that something was claimed and nothing examined. `tck.AllCapabilities()` therefore excludes the reserved capabilities, and naming one in `Capabilities` is rejected by configuration validation rather than passed into a report — an unverifiable claim is a configuration mistake, not a conformance result.
+verified, cannot even produce a skip, and tells a reader of a report only that something was claimed and nothing examined. `tck.AllCapabilities()` therefore excludes the reserved capabilities, and naming one in `Capabilities` is rejected by configuration validation rather than passed into a report — an unverifiable claim is a configuration mistake, not a conformance result. `@caching` is the only reserved tag left: `@targeting` became declarable, with three scenarios, in spec `26362f85`.

-That is easy to reintroduce by accident rather than by intent: an adoption that declares everything and then removes what it cannot do collects every reserved tag on the way past, which is how a Java conformance report came to assert `@targeting` and `@caching` as declared.
+That is easy to reintroduce by accident rather than by intent: an adoption that declares everything and then removes what it cannot do collects every reserved tag on the way past, which is how a Java conformance report came to assert `@targeting` and `@caching` as declared — back when both were reserved.

+**Declare a capability only on evidence from running the suite, never from reading the provider's source.** Source inspection is unreliable in both directions and demonstrably so: flagd's RPC resolver clears its own initialised flag on shutdown, which reads as support for reuse, and then fails to initialise again because the transport underneath cannot restart.
+Start from the default, run, and withdraw what actually fails.

+`@variants` is the case that earned this tag its existence.
+Every evaluation scenario used to assert a variant, which reads as obviously correct until a backend with no variant concept for a plain flag is put under test: its response carries no such key, the provider never receives one, and no seeding can produce one.
+Ten scenarios failed a conformant provider for something its author could not fix, with nothing to record as a known deviation because there was no capability to hang one on.
+The value and reason assertions stay untagged, because [Requirement 2.2.3][req-223] makes the value a `MUST`.
+The `reason` field is *not* modelled this way even though [Requirement 2.2.5][req-225] is also a `SHOULD` — Appendix F records that as a deliberate narrowing rather than an oversight.

 `@lifecycle` and `@events` are separate on purpose, and conflating them is the mistake the vocabulary exists to prevent.
 The Go SDK synthesises `PROVIDER_READY` for any provider that does not